Auverland Type A3/A3L

 HF1 HS1 HR1

-SIGAL M-25
+SIGAL M25

-Notes: At first meant exclusively for alpine-type regions, the M-25 was later developed into a vehicle capable of traversing other marginal terrain such as swamps, deserts, and tropical regions.
+Notes: At first meant exclusively for alpine-type regions, the M25 was later developed into a vehicle capable of traversing other marginal terrain such as swamps, deserts, and tropical regions.
 Though only a little over a dozen were actually bought by the French armed forces, many others were sold to civilian concerns.

-The M-25’s body is constructed primarily from light alloy instead of heavier steel.
+The M25’s body is constructed primarily from light alloy instead of heavier steel.
 The cab is in the front of the vehicle, over the compact engine; the cab may be tilted backwards for access to the engine and transmission.
 The cab seats two, with more passengers or cargo carried in the enclosed rear; the rear of the cargo body has its own large door.
 On the roof of this rear section is a hatch (meant as an emergency escape, but also usable as a lookout hatch).
-The cab and rear section is heated; the windows are heated and have a defroster.
+The cab and rear section are heated; the windows are heated and have a defroster.
 There are two windows on each side of the rear section and one in the rear door; the cab has a large one-piece windshield and two windows in each door (at the top and bottom of each door).
 For military use, these windows may be made of ballistic glass.
 The engine is a 150-horsepower turbocharged design which can also provide power to tools and other accessories as necessary.
-The transmission is automatic and hydrostatically-assisted; the steering is likewise power-assisted.
+The transmission is automatic and hydrostatically assisted; the steering is likewise power assisted.
 The tracks are made from rubber, with light alloy blade-like track shoes which are fitted with small spikes to help in icy weather.
 The tracks also have anti-tilt features, useful since the tracks are 895mm wide.
 The rear of the vehicle has a tow hook, and a winch may be fitted to the front or rear as an option.
 Another option is a front-mounted dozer or snowplow blade.

 Price